manuelkiessling/lpstats/README.md

 in Python.

-It currently offers exactly one use case: Display a line graph of all the sales a given Leanpub© book has generated per day, over a freely choosable time range.
+It currently offers exactly one use case: Display a line graph of all the sales a given Leanpub© book has generated per day.
+The time range to display can be over a freely chosen.

 ![Screenshots](https://raw.github.com/manuelkiessling/lpstats/master/other/lpstats-0.0.1_screenshot_490x371.png)